alper146/wiringPi/README.md

 WiringPi
 ========

-Clone of wiringPi @ git.drogon.net, modified for use with builroot.
+Clone of wiringPi @ git.drogon.net, modified for use with buildroot.